The contribution of livestock in sustainable agriculture systems

-The important issues for the disadvantages of the intensive animal farming are forest clearing, using more than 30% of the global arable land to produce feed for livestock, producing harmful greenhouse gas as global warming potential carbon dioxide from manure, water pollution and shortage.
-However, global livestock sector is growing faster in many countries than any other agricultural sub-sector and contributes about 40% to global agricultural output.
+The important issues for the disadvantages of intensive animal farming are forest clearing, using more than 30% of the global arable land to produce feed for livestock, producing harmful greenhouse gas as global warming potential carbon dioxide from manure, water pollution and shortage.
+However, the global livestock sector is growing faster in many countries than any other agricultural sub-sector and contributes about 40% to global agricultural output.
 For many farmers in developing countries livestock are also a source of renewable energy and an essential source of organic fertilizer for their crops.

 Sustainable agriculture is an integrated system of plant and animal production which is done by using a specific application that will last over a long term for the next generation.
 There are 5 most important factors for the successful agricultural practices with optimum yield of the crops: sunlight, air, soil, nutrients, and water.
 Sunlight and air are still available everywhere on our planet, blue earth.
 Soil, nutrients, and the availability of water are getting scarcity and make us worried.

-As farmers grow and harvest crop, they remove some of the nutrients from the soil.
-Most farmers use chemical fertilizer (nitrogen, phosphorous, potassium) to replace the loss of the nutrients in soil and that is not enough to replace the complex system of soil.
+As farmers grow and harvest crops, they remove some of the nutrients from the soil.
+Most farmers use chemical fertilizer (nitrogen, phosphorus, potassium) to replace the loss of the nutrients in soil and that is not enough to replace the complex system of soil.
 Moreover, chemical fertilizer is getting more expensive and it needs a lot of non-renewable resources such as fossil fuel (used in converting atmospheric nitrogen into synthetic or chemical fertilizer), mineral ores (source of phosphate), mining (extraction of potassium salts from potash) to make.

-The photo above was taken at Surrey, British Columbia, nearby Peace Arch the border between Canada – USA.
-The healthy and productive cows may produce up to 25 kg milk per day.
+The photo above was taken at Surrey, British Columbia, near Peace Arch the border between Canada – USA.
+The healthy and productive cows may produce up to 25 kg of milk per day.
 Look at the grass outside the barn, it is so healthy because of the nutrients input from the manure.